The Best Home Security Systems in Seattle

 You know the name, you’ve seen the signs — and therein lies ADT’s power.
 ADT’s been around for over 100 years, and provides home security for millions more people than any other provider out there.
 It’s tough to beat that notoriety when it comes to deterring break ins.

 We’d recommend ADT if you’re most comfortable going with a well-known brand that has clout and a long track-record in the industry.
 If you’re not sure if you want the system long-term, though, be aware that you’ll have to opt into a three-year contract and can only test the system for three days before making up your mind.
-If you’re looking for a more personal touch, more flexibility, or to truly max out on home automation, consider one of the other two top providers.

 The only part of the Vivint experience that wasn’t automated was installation — that’s left to the company’s courteous, knowledgeable professionals.
 Our tester felt that the pro who installed his Vivint system was polite, timely, and honest (even reducing his bill after realizing they didn’t need to install one camera).